pose/webdriver-manager/README.md

 ### Fixed

  - `start` callback was not executed: The start up message of Selenium was updated in version `2.46` (from `Started SocketListener` to `Selenium Server is up and running`).
 Regex was fixed to handle that case.
+(Fixed https://github.com/pose/webdriver-manager/issues/12)

 ### [6.0.0] - 2015-06-09